GerardoRodrigues/GerardoRodrigues/README.md

 ## About Me

 - 🎓 Graduated - <a href="http://www.uece.br/" target="_blank">UECE - Ceará State University</a>.
-- 💻 I am currently improving my knowledge of Angular, Ionic and learning ReactJS, NextJs, Python and Django.
+- 💻 I am currently improving my knowledge of Angular, Ionic and learning ReactJS, NextJs and Python.
 - 💜 Front End is so perfect!
 - ✨ "You don't have to be a hero to save the world".
 <br>